Monitor a metric

 My metric values vary period over period, and I want to know when there's a sudden change | Sharp change | Monitors List |

-Training a monitor prepares it for identifying out-of-bounds metric values.
-If you enter manual thresholds, training takes very little time.
-Training anomaly detection monitors takes some time.
+Training a monitor prepares it for identifying out-of-bounds metric values— detecting incidents.
+If you enter manual thresholds, training isn't needed because the thresholds are specified, not detected.
+Training anomaly detection monitors takes some time, depending on the length and number of training periods you add.

 Preview a monitor